FAQs

 When setting up your tent please ensure at least one foot of clear ground space all around your tent in case of emergency to allow first responders to safely assist you and/or your neighbours.

 It takes significantly more infrastructure and resources to create the Festival Campground.
-The price of the Festival Campground reflects the additional services and infrastructure we’ve invested in to improve and increase lighting, electricity, first aid and offer food vendors.
+The price of the Festival Campground reflects the additional services and infrastructure we’ve invested in to improve and increase lighting, first aid and offer food vendors.
 The Festival Campground also requires more security to ensure the safety and well-being of its community.

 The capacity of the Festival Campground is established in consultation with the RCMP and Birds Hill Provincial Park.
 It is capped to ensure a positive and safe experience for everyone.